BobzGames/bobzgames.github.io/README.txt

-This is the repository for the [BobzGames Github site] (https://bobzgames.github.io/games/).
+This is the repository for the <a href="https://bobzgames.github.io/games/">BobzGames Github site</a>.
 If you couldn't tell, I barely know what I'm doing.
 Ciao!